Steyr Valley Railway: History

 The main industries of the Steyr valley were forestry and metalworking.
 Timber obtained in the area was of a quality useful only for building and firewood or for the charcoal or paper production.
 Road transport was too expensive, and rail transport was required so the timber could be harvested profitably.

 In 1868 the Rudolf Railway (Rudolfsbahn) connected the city of Steyr to the railway network.
 By 1887 the Krems Valley Railway (Kremstalbahn) reached Bad Hall and Klaus.
 In 1888 Josef Ritter von Wenusch received a concession for a narrow-gauge railway from Garsten to Grünburg, with a possible extension to Klaus.
 In the same year the Steyr Valley Railway Company (Steyrtalbahn AG) was created and started building the railway.

 1889 saw the opening of the railway to Grünburg, one year later the line was extended to Agonitz.
 The extension of the line to Klaus was opposed by the Krems Valley Railway Company (Kremstalbahn AG), who were afraid of losing a part their traffic to the Steyr Valley Railway.
 The Steyrtalbahn therefore concentrated on building the branch line from Pergern to Bad Hall, which was opened 1891.

 After the nationalization of the Krems Valley Railway Company in 1902, the extension of the line to Klaus was again taken up.
 Construction commenced in 1908 and the extension opened in 1909.
 Thus the Steyr Valley network achieved its largest expansion (55 km).

 Developments up to 1918

 Apart from some early setbacks traffic on the Steyr Valley Railway developed positively.
 There was an operating surplus and even a modest dividend could always be paid.
 Growth in the railway was financed by capital increases.
 Large shareholders in the company included the Steyr armaments company, the Steyr savings bank. and finally also the State of Upper Austria and city of Steyr for construction of the section Agonitz to Klaus.

 In the First World War the line was important in providing transportation for armament makers between Steyr and Letten.
-A temporary roll-block wagon transfer system was provided to Letten from 1916 to 1918.
+A temporary transporter wagon transfer system was provided to Letten from 1916 to 1918.